abonzini/ODLBoardGame/Rulebook/Rulebook.md

 ![](./../Pictures/Icons/March1.png)

 If unit shares the **tile** with an enemy unit, the advancing unit instead will attack it.
-Both units will receive HP damage simultaneously depending on the enemies attack.
+Both units will receive HP damage "simultaneously" depending on the enemies attack.

 ![](./../Pictures/Icons/March2.png)